roycoprotocol/royco-supabase-template/README.md

 ## Supabase Configurations

-1. Go to Settings -> Database (Under Configuration) -> Coonefction pooling configuration -> Change Pool Size to "45" from "15" (default)
+1. Go to Settings -> Database (Under Configuration) -> Coonection pooling configuration -> Change Pool Size to "45" from "15" (default)

 ![alt text](./images/pool-size.png)

-2. The secret key called "SUPABASE_ROYCO_FRONTEND" that you use in Goldksy, change it to of mode "Session" instead of "Transaction" (default) -- then, delete the exisiting pipeline from Goldsky dashboard and run "./deploy-new-pipelines.sh" to deploy the new pipelines so that the change is triggered.
+2. The secret key called "SUPABASE_ROYCO_FRONTEND" that you use in Goldksy -- change it to mode "Session" instead of "Transaction" (default) by getting the session based key from Supabase dashboard -- then, delete the exisiting pipeline from Goldsky dashboard and run "./deploy-new-pipelines.sh" to deploy the new pipelines, so that the change is triggered.

 ![alt text](./images/goldksy-secret.png)